 In the pictures released by the palace, Duchess is in her favourite look – casual.
 The country girl at heart, Catherine is wearing what looks like Jaeger Aqua Linen Roll Sleeve Shirt.
 Huge thanks to Middleton Maven on Twitter for the id.

 The £99 shirt is described as, “Both classic and timeless, this shirt is crafted using 100% linen and boasts sleeve detailing and a breast pocket.
 It’s cut with a relaxed silhouette and features a pocket at the front, a roll sleeve with button detail and a simple collar neckline”.

-In another picture, Duchess wore a striped top with the frilled neckline.
+In another picture, Duchess wore a striped top with a frilled neckline.
 Alexandra on Twitter noted that Duchess’ top looks like the piece her sister Pippa wore during the photoshoot for her book Celebrate.

-Duchess paired the shirt and top with blue jeans and what looks like Mulberry Braided Leather Belt.
+The Duchess paired the shirt and top with blue jeans and what looks like Mulberry Braided Leather Belt.

 She was wearing her £155 Berghaus Supalite II Boots.
 The shoe is described as, “Light and Comfortable, Because a pair weighs less than a kilo, the Supalite II GTX won’t slow you down, with no compromise to performance, durability or comfort.
 Streamlined, one-piece leather construction with GORE-TEX® performance technology and memory foam details bring you more comfort than ever”.